Intelligent-Instruments-Lab/iil.is/src/routes/workshops.md

 #  :::::::: Past Workshops  ::::::::

+# Hauntography, a Hauntology-Inspired Framework to Create and Think Through Spectrality

+### 7 January 2026, with students from the London Architectural Association, at Intelligent Instruments Lab, University of Iceland.

+Nicola Privato introduces and discusses the framework to analyse and create with spectral phenomena that he developed during his PhD research on music AI.
+Thomas Pausz discusses his artistic practice focused on hauntology theory and reflect on it through this lens.
+The students are then invited to apply the framework to reflect on their own work.

+<CaptionedImage
+    src="workshops/Haunted_ecologies.jpg"
+    alt="Thomas Pausz Exhibition Haunted Ecologies."
+    caption="Thomas Pausz Exhibition Haunted Ecologies."/>

 # Voice AI and Creative Misuse with Tungnaa Demonstration

 ### 27 May 2025, Goethe Institut Portugal (Online)